How can the flu be prevented?

 Although the flu vaccine won’t prevent every case of the flu, getting an annual vaccination is the best way to reduce your risk of serious illness.
 Getting the flu vaccine may make illness milder.
 A 2017 study in Clinical Infectious Diseases (CID) showed that influenza vaccination reduced deaths, intensive care unit (ICU) admissions, ICU length of stay, and overall duration of hospitalization among hospitalized influenza patients.

 A flu shot cannot cause flu illness.
-If you get flu-like symptoms after receiving the flu vaccine, there may be a few reasons why you have a low grade fever, and headache, but those may be mild side-effects of the vaccine.
+If you get flu-like symptoms after receiving the flu vaccine, there may be a few reasons why you have a low grade fever, and headache, including that they may be mild side-effects of the vaccine.
 If you get diagnosed with the flu shortly after receiving the flu vaccine, you may have been exposed to the flu virus beforehand, as it takes approximately two weeks for the vaccine to work.

 I heard that the flu vaccine was not very effective.
 Why should I get it if it’s not effective?

 While vaccine effectiveness can vary, studies show that flu vaccination reduces the risk of flu illness by between 40% and 60% among the overall population during seasons when most circulating flu viruses are well-matched to the flu vaccine.
+It is also the best way to reduce your risk of serious illness.
 Remember, if you don’t get a vaccine at all, that’s 0% effective.

 What flu vaccine should I get?